 - proactively identify risks and implement controls to manage these.

-This practice works to and will continue to meet with the requirements of the Law Society’s Practice Management Standards (thereby achieving the Lexcel award), the Legal Aid Agency’s Specialist Quality Mark and the Conveyancing Quality Scheme and is currently working towards achieving ISO 9001/LQS.
+This practice works to and will continue to meet with the requirements of the Law Society’s Practice Management Standards (thereby achieving the Lexcel award), the Legal Aid Agency’s Specialist Quality Mark, the Conveyancing Quality Scheme and we have achieved the ISO 9001/LQS required standard.

 We believe sustained quality and excellence is achieved only by continuous improvement and shall strive to improve the service to our clients by means of structured reviews of our practice systems.
 Annual audits are conducted both by our own compliance team and by independent Law Society approved auditors to ensure that standards are maintained and improved upon.
 We also proactively seek feedback from our clients to monitor perceptions and to ensure that our services keep pace with constantly changing needs.
 The feedback is followed up by Partners and is reported to staff.